Magicturtle12/sushisphere/recap_12.md

 Create a sushi-backed stablecoin via the ichi.farm platform, 25k sushi sent to collateral vault on ichi.farm 50k ichi sent to ichi-oneSUSHI liquidity rewards.

+Here are the basics:

+    - When you mint, you pay the $1 of value in two parts: part USDC and part SUSHI.
+When you redeem, you only get back USDC.
+That is how you can make a strong guarantee that you will get $1 of value when redeeming.
+    - The SUSHI paid in goes into a community treasury.
+    - The ratio of USDC to oneSUSHI minted is called the minting ratio.
+It will initially be 100%.
+The ratio of buying to selling in any given hour will raise or lower the minting ratio by 0.2%.
+There is a minimum ratio set by oneSUSHI holders as well for safety purposes.
+    - Minting (0% now) + Redemption (0.5% now) fees stay in USDC reserves, helping to drive over-collateralization even at a stable ICHI price.
+These fees should be lowered to 0% over time.

 ### Hiring Proposal: Hire BoringCrypto as Lead Architect for Sushi
 Boring Crypto has been with sushiswap since the earliest of the early days.
 A short list of work done